 When epsilon Aurigae became an interesting target in 2008, it was pretty obvious that none of the telescopes that the AAVSO had access to was capable of obtaining photometry on such a bright object.
 We also realized that this was not an isolated case; there are hundreds of bright variables that are being overlooked by professionals and amateurs alike.
 Every current survey saturates on the bright stars.
-The one survey that comes closest is the All-Sky Automated Survey (ASAS), which is now being performed in both the northern and southern hemispheres.
-With its wide-field cameras, it monitors variables from about 7th magnitude to about 14th magnitude.
+The one survey that came closest was the All-Sky Automated Survey (ASAS), which has not released any new public data since 2009.
+With its wide-field cameras, it monitored variables from about 7th magnitude to about 14th magnitude.
 The visual observers have been doing an excellent job of following the bright long-period variables, like Mira, R Sct, etc., but all of the bright low-amplitude variables, such as the naked-eye Cepheids, Algol, etc. are not being followed with high precision.

 We looked at what would be required to do the job.
 You want something with small aperture, so that any shutter in your system will yield short enough exposure times to not saturate the variable.
 You want good images, so that contaminating stars can be avoided.
 You want multiple filters so that the data can be transformed.
 A wide field is essential since bright variables seldom have an equally bright comparison star nearby.
 A good mount is needed so that you can set to multiple fields during the night and move all over the sky.
 Putting the system at a dark site was not important (since these are bright targets), but you want it located at a site that gets lots of clear weather.
 Complete robotic operation is essential, since exposures would be short and lots of movement would happen all night long.
 It would also be nice to use only commercial equipment and software, so that the system could be replicated easily.